-Take advantage of the Lubbock region’s labor force of more than 207,755, including approximately 54,000 college graduates each year.
-In addition, Lubbock’s cost of doing business continues to rank as one of the lowest cities in the nation.
-As a pro-business community, Lubbock also has competitive wage rates, affordable land, below-average cost of living, low property taxes and other business-related costs.
+Take advantage of the Lubbock region’s labor force of more than 212,380 skilled workers, including approximately 53,000 students each year.
+In addition, Lubbock’s cost of doing business continues to rank as one of the lowest in the nation.
+As a pro-business community, Lubbock also has some of the most competitive wage rates, affordable land, cost of living, property taxes and other business-related costs in the state.
 The following data makes it easy to see why Lubbock is a great place to do business.

 There is no doubt about it – Lubbock’s greatest strength is its educated, diverse and skilled workforce.
 West Texans are known for their strong work ethic, innovative processes and entrepreneurial spirit.